Snowfall intensifies in Northeast, with many stuck at home under blizzard warnings and travel bans

 “The combination of heavy snowfall and strong winds will continue to produce blizzard conditions along the Northeastern Seaboard,” the weather service said Monday.
 “Sharply reduced visibility will make travel extremely treacherous across these areas.”

-Weather service meteorologist Frank Pereira said the storm could possibly become a bomb cyclone, which is when a storm drops at least 24 millibars in pressure in 24 hours.
+The weather service referred to the storm as a “classic bomb cyclone/nor’easter off the Northeast coast."
+A bomb cyclone is when a storm drops at least 24 millibars in pressure in 24 hours.

 Heaviest snow is falling and wind picking up